The Commission recommended that some endowments which have been previously used exclusively for boys’ education should be allotted to girls.

 Following the retirement of Mrs Kingswell in 1949, Miss Knott became Headmistress, remaining appointed until 1973.
 In 1978 the school celebrated its Centenary under the leadership of Headmistress Miss Hand who retired in 1987.

 In 1987 Mrs Langham was appointed as Headmistress, where she spent over 22 years at the helm.
-During this time, she was appointed President of the Girls' School Association and was awarded a CBE for her services to education.
+Whilst in post, she was appointed President of the Girls' School Association and was awarded a CBE for her services to education.

 The Junior School opened in 1881 for pupils from 5 years of age.
 In 1967 the Junior School moved to a large Georgian House - St John’s House - where the school is located today adjacent to the Senior School campus and to the Nursery and Pre Prep Department in Mulberry House.
 The people involved in the early history of St. John’s House are remembered in the names given to the schools’ four houses: Barff, Lee, Mackie and Newstead.